-The Chief Procurement Officer should play an active part both on internal and external matters.
+The chief procurement officer (CPO) should play an active part both on internal and external matters.
 Internally, the CPO should guarantee that the procurement organization’s compensation plan is aligned with the working capital increase objectives and stress the importance of this initiative to his teams.
-The incentives should be different if the company engages in a Dynamic Discounting exercise or in an extension of DPO.
+The incentives should be different if the company engages in a dynamic discounting exercise or in an extension of days payable outstanding (DPO).
 Externally, when possible, the CPO should be involved in the discussions with the most strategic suppliers, and in so doing, set the tone for negotiations through the procurement team.

-Another department which will be directly impacted by the implementation of a Supply Chain Finance program is the Accounts Payables department.
-The use of an external platform will have consequences on existing processes – simplifying some, forbidding others and in general forcing a greater rigor on the approval and payment processes as a whole.
+Another department which will be directly impacted by the implementation of a supply chain finance program is the accounts payable (AP) department.
+The use of an external platform will have consequences on existing processes – simplifying some, forbidding others and in general forcing a greater rigor on the approval and payment process.
 The AP team will also need to be tactically involved during the functional and testing workshops to ensure the company ERP system and the SCF payment platform are well integrated.
-As a consequence, it is crucial for the AP Director to be involved early in the process, as the SCF initiative will have a non-negligible impact on its team – namely in terms of time.
+As a consequence, it is crucial for the AP director to be involved early in the process, as the SCF initiative will have a non-negligible impact on its team – namely in terms of time.

-Finally, as for any technical related activities, the Director needs to be consulted to secure the needed technical resources as well as avoid running into a schedule freeze period, that would result in delaying the whole implementation.
+Finally, as for any technical activities, the director needs to be consulted to secure the necessary resources and to avoid running into a schedule freeze period that would result in delaying the whole implementation.

-It is sometimes difficult to ensure all the above mentioned leaders are actively involved in the SCF initiative.
+It is sometimes difficult to ensure all these leaders are actively involved in a SCF initiative.
 Here are two reasons why the C-level should feel involved in an SCF initiative:

-- A successful SCF methodology should imply activities around three main axes: 1) Program Design; 2) Technical Integration; and 3) Communication to Suppliers.
-It is then clearly a cross functional project that requires the active involvement of the Treasury, Procurement, AP and Technical teams.
+- A successful SCF methodology should imply activities around three main axes: program design, technical integration and communication to suppliers.
+It is then clearly a cross-functional project that requires the active involvement of the treasury, procurement, AP and technical teams.

 For these reasons, it is fundamental to clearly define the approach, clarify objectives and go through a detailed analysis very early in the process in order to gain buy-in from senior leadership.

-Additional resource: Link to our Unlocking Cash with Supply Chain Finance webinar.
+Additional resource: Our Unlocking Cash with Supply Chain Finance webinar.